Partitioned Factors in Christoffel and Sturmian Words: Partitioned Factors in Christoffel Words

 \subsection{Introduction}

 We investigate partitioned factors, defined below, in circular Christoffel words and in Sturmian words.
 We classify and enumerate types of partitioned factors in Christoffel words, the varieties defined below, and determine the numbers of occurrences for each variety.
-Similarly, in Sturmian words we classify and enumerate the varieties of partitioned factors, and determine the frequencies (probabilities) for each variety.\footnote{NB: Multiple meanings of the word ``partition'' are exercised (ordered partition of an integer, partition of a set into equivalence classes, and our use, defined below, of the partition of a factor). }
+Similarly, in Sturmian words we classify and enumerate the varieties of partitioned factors, and determine the frequencies (probabilities) for each variety.